Last updated: 9 Dec 2022

-The Quality Education India DIB was set up in 2018 to support education providers in India to improve learning outcomes for 200,000 primary school children aged 5-11 across Delhi, Gujarat, Maharashtra and Uttar Pradesh.
+The Quality Education India DIB was set up in 2018 to support education providers in India to improve learning outcomes for 200,000 school children in grades 1 to 8 across Delhi, Gujarat, Maharashtra and Uttar Pradesh.

 Primary school-aged children

 Despite evidence of improving enrolment, children in India perform lower than expected in literacy and numeracy due to low quality primary school education.